Communication with older people with a hearing loss

 What will we cover?

 The course will cover the features of age-related hearing loss and how these relate to what, and how, older people hear and understand.
 Participants will learn communication strategies so that older people can understand them better.
-We will look at how to help older people make the best use of their hearing aids for conversation.
+We will look at how to help older people make the best use of their hearing aids.

 What will I achieve?